Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 ### Getters

-These mostly get at components of a date such as a year, month, day, hours, minutes, etc.
+These mostly get at components of a date such as a year, month, day, hours, minutes, etc. Some format the date in a variety of ways.

 - Date Components
   - `new Date().getFullYear()  // 2019`